 of their weariness rose;

-And he stood among them,
+And he sto

 the sorrow strong hero we chose